TadiT7/treble_experimentations_wiki/Nokia-3.1-Plus-C.md

 Nokia 3.1 Plus C is TA-1124 sold in the US for Cricket Wireless.
 Not to be confused with Nokia 3.1 Plus with Helio P22.

-When flashing, please ensure the vbmeta from PNX stock firmware need to be flashed with both disabling parameters as well.
+When flashing, please ensure the vbmeta from RHD stock firmware need to be flashed with only "--disable-verity" parameter as well.

 ***

 ## Tested By:
-AOSP 8.1: * Calyx Hikari (HikariCalyx) @ Nokia 3.1 Plus C 00N0_1_26C @ 06/11/2019
+AOSP 9: * Calyx Hikari (HikariCalyx) @ Nokia 3.1 Plus C 00N0_1_26C @ 07/11/2019

 Template created by @zguithues